trs56/HubitatPublic/HikvisionCameraController_UserGuide.md

 When these checks fail, zStatus will display an appropriate error message that may help you fix the problem.
 It will also prevent you from running any commands.
 If you can't get past this step, please call the help desk to report that you have a Hikvision camera that is not being recognized and see below for more information on supported cameras and NVRs.

 When all is well, zStatus will say, Yay!
 Your camera has been validated and is ready for operation.
 Check the log to see what it reported back on.

+**Now is the time to set your Exclude filter if you have not done so, and Save again.**

 You may now start running commands and create test rules to validate its operation.
+## Operations
 Start with turning your motion detection features On/Off and watch the change in state.
 Check the log to see the results.
 Check Events, too.
 State changes will be posted immediately using sendEvent but there may be queuing delays in HE.

 Test the Enable/Disable commands with and without filters and confirm the state changes.
 Check the log to see the results.
 Try enabling or disabling features that are already in that state, then check the log.